site-prism/site_prism/UPGRADING.md

 +    wait_until_custom_schedule_dialog_buttons_visible
 ```

+## Updating Capybara

+From site_prism 2.15, you can update capybara 3.2
+And from site_prism 2.16, you can update to capybara 3.5
+But if you are stuck like me, I recommend you postpone this update and keep capybara 2.18 until site_prism 3.0.3
+which is the last version that supports capybara 2.x

+At that point, you have to upgrade if you want to use site_prism 3.1-3.4

 ## Default Load Validations

 SitePrism 2.x contains 1 inbuilt load validation for any Page that is a